 4 "Paw"fect ways to Keep Your Furry Friend Happy

-We're from Michigan, so pet care, especially in the winter, is a big concern.
-We often get asked, if dogs' paws actually freeze in the wintery snow?
-And the answer is yes!
-So, here are a few simple ways to keep your furry friend cared for and their pads and snout protected from the outside elements.
+We're from Michigan, so pet care is especially important in the winter.
+Here are a few simple ways to keep your furry friend cared for and their pads and snout protected from the outside elements.

 1. Paw Wax (Bee Buddies)

-Sister Bees has created a perfect balm using beeswax, sweet almond oil, vitamin E and more.
+Sister Bees has created a perfect balm using beeswax, sweet almond oil, vitamin E, and more.
 It's 100% all-natural and each tin is handcrafted with love.
-It's simple to use and gives them a protective layer from the cold.of protection on their skin Apply a small amount to your pet's pads and snout before heading outside.
-Take a minute to massage it into their skin, just like you would your own moisturizer.
+It's simple to use and gives them a protective layer from the cold.
+Apply a small amount to your pet's pads and snout before heading outside and massage the balm into their skin, just like you would your own moisturizer.
 Bee Buddies protects from both the snow and the chemicals that are used to melt the snow on the sidewalks and roads.
 Also, pay attention to the weather outside, especially in the below-freezing temperatures.
 You may need to have a little extra playtime in the house if the weather is extremely cold.
-You're smart people, use your judgment, and when you do head outdoors, use Bee Buddies by Sister Bees.
-You can also purchase Bee Buddies at one of our hometown favorite stores, Cosmic Canine Creations.
+You can also purchase Bee Buddies at our Ludington, Sister Bees Boutique.

 2. Keep your Pet's Paws clean after each Walk